A century of abstract photography, plus four other photo shows worth checking out

 “In class, one day, she was bitten by a mosquito and became unruly.
 Her teacher made her stay late after school.”
 1977, Marcia Resnick.
 Gelatin silver print, 11 13/16 × 17 5/16 in.
 Getty Museum, 2009.87.2. © Marcia Resnick

-Ten photographers explore the relationship between writing and photography in this group exhibition currently on view at The Getty in Los Angeles.
-Drawn largely from The Getty’s permanent collection, the show features works from the 1970s to the present day from photographers like Sophie Calle, Marcia Resnick, Carrie Mae Weems, Laura Aguilar, Allan Sekula, and Shirin Neshat.
+Ten photographers explore the relationship between writing and photography in this group exhibition currently on view at The Getty in Los Angeles. largely from The Getty’s permanent collection, the show features works from the 1970s to the present day from photographers like Sophie Calle, Marcia Resnick, Carrie Mae Weems, Laura Aguilar, Allan Sekula, and Shirin Neshat.
 Many of the photographs on view showcase text or include subjects in the act of writing.
-Combined, the show explores how these mediums often influence one another.
+Combined, the show explores how these two mediums often influence one another.

 Where: The Getty in Los Angeles